peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

         PeterO.Numbers.EInteger a,
         PeterO.Numbers.EInteger b);

-Finds the exclusive "or" of two arbitrary-precision integer objects.Each arbitrary-precision integer is treated as a two's-complement form (see[
+Finds the exclusive "or" of two arbitrary-precision integer objects.
+For each bit of the result, that bit is 1 if either of the corresponding bits of the two operands, but not both, is 1, or is 0 otherwise.Each arbitrary-precision integer is treated as a two's-complement form (see[
            &#x22;Forms of numbers&#x22;
         ](PeterO.Numbers.EDecimal.md)) for the purposes of this operator.